Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Population-share-weighted decomposability: graphical evaluation for common inequality measures

 That plot also illustrates that (2B) does not hold.
 It displays the tick on the vertical axis corresponding to $z_3=1/3$ and gives an example of the curve $z_2=5z_1$ (red) which is monotonic on the simplex.
-If we look at the movement along this curve starting from $z_3=1/3$ and gradually increasing $z_3$, we see that first, the colours change from lighter to darker and then gradually to lighter colours.
-Under (2B), in that area the change in colours would have been monotonic from darker to lighter.
-The violation presented here is in the area $z_3>1/3$ (when the income in the one-person subgroup dominates the average income in the two-person subgroup) but it can also be constructed for $z_3<1/3$ (when the income in the one-person subgroup dominates the average income in the two-person subgroup).
+If we look at the movement along this curve starting from $z_3=1/3$ and gradually increasing $z_3$, we see that first, the colors change from lighter to darker and then gradually to lighter colors.
+Under (2B), in that area the change in colors would have been monotonic from darker to lighter.
+The violation presented here is in the area $z_3>1/3$ (when the income in the one-person subgroup dominates the average income in the two-person subgroup) but it can also be constructed for $z_3<1/3$ (when the two-person subgroup average dominates the singleton).

 Gini satisfies (2C) but not (2D): for example, $z^a=\Bigl(\frac12,0,\frac12\Bigr)$ and $z^b=\Bigl(0,\frac12,\frac12\Bigr)$ yield \(g_2(z)=0\).
-The violation can also be seen from the right-hand side of Figure \ref{fig:GiniDCP} where there are two darkest areas around $z^a$ and $z^b$.
-Thus, the between--group component may equal zero at income configurations that don't equate subgroup means across different subgroups.
-In practice, this means that a zero between--group component does not necessarily indicate an absence of group differences.
-At the same time, the heat map on the plot in the right-hand side of Figure \eqref{fig:GiniDCP} shows another aspect of (2D) violation by Gini: that there are many $z$ on the horizontal line $z_3=1/2$ that don't give the value 0 to the between component.
-In practice, this means that a positive between--group component does not necessarily indicate a presence of group differences.
+The violation can also be seen from the right-hand side of Figure \ref{fig:GiniDCP} where there are two dark areas around $z^a$ and $z^b$.
+Thus, the between-group residual may equal zero at income configurations that do not equate subgroup means across different subgroups.
+In practice, this means that a zero between-group residual does not necessarily indicate an absence of group differences.
+At the same time, the heat map on the plot in the right-hand side of Figure \eqref{fig:GiniDCP} shows another aspect of (2D) violation by Gini: that there are many $z$ on the horizontal line $z_3=1/3$ that don't give the value 0 to the between residual.
+In practice, this means that a positive between-group residual does not necessarily indicate a presence of group differences.

 Thus, our analysis illustrates geometrically how exactly population-share weighting, which in a way treats each individual as contributing equally to inequality, independently of income rank, clashes with the defining rank-based feature of the Gini coefficient.